jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 2. Insert Mode

 Press `i` to enter insert mode.
-Insert mode allows text to be added or deleted from the file.
+Insert mode allows text to be added or deleted from the config file.

 ## Running Hugo Server at the Command Line

-An equally challenging issue to configuring Nginx, is issuing the correct command to get the Hugo blog running correctly.
-Consider the following command which s runs blog articles in draft stage using [Material Design](https://themes.gohugo.io/material-design/) theme.
+An equally important issue to configuring Nginx correctly, is issuing the correct command to start the Hugo server.
+Consider the following command which runs blog articles in draft stage using the [Material Design](https://themes.gohugo.io/material-design/) theme.

     hugo server -t material-design -D